bcaul/Quanser-Arm/README.md

 This repository provides the core structure for a hackathon centred around the Quanser QArm robotic manipulator.

-Students will control a QArm in simulation (and later on real hardware) by commanding joint angles and implementing their own kinematics and strategies for picking and placing coloured hoops onto stands.
+You will control a QArm in simulation (and later on real hardware) by commanding joint angles and implementing their own kinematics and strategies for picking and placing coloured hoops onto stands.